Yammix/MyTodoList/README.md

 # MyTodoList
-A To-do list simple App
+A To-do list simple App and with time short i will be updating it with new features as long as i learn more .